-Fourth Sunday of Lent – March 18, 2012
+Fourth Sunday of Lent, Year B – Sunday, March 15, 2015

 The Gospel for the Fourth Sunday of Lent (Year B) features a nocturnal conversation between two important religious teachers: on the one hand a notable “teacher of Israel” named Nicodemus, and on the other, Jesus whom this Nicodemus calls a “teacher from God.”

 Nicodemus came to Jesus at night.
 His prominent role and position in the national cabinet called the Sanhedrin made him the custodian of a great tradition.
 He was expected by many to be a national expert on God!